Skantastico/DS-Unit-3-Sprint-1-Software-Engineering/Sprint-Challenge/challenge.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.

+Question 1:
+The most important part of code review is honesty.
+If there are parts that are crap, say they are crap.
+If there are parts that are nice/good, say that also.
+Especially as a coder starting out, encouragement goes a long way.
+I'm sure I will have this imposter syndrome well into my career, so its good to be told what I am doing correctly.

+Question 2:
+Containers are awesome!
+They allow for standardization and compatibility between all kinds of systems.
+If everyone agrees or learns to use something like docker, it becomes a lot less of a headache to worry about every single nuanced difference between machines.
+It wouldn't matter what OS you have, what specs your computer has, what versions of certain programs you have, etc. The required ones would be provided and standardized for everyone.
+This also helps for when it comes time to iterate or share any changes you have made to the project at hand.

 ### Part 8 - Turn it in!